rvp-group/mdslam/README.md

 <h2>Data download</h2>

 [Download](https://drive.google.com/drive/folders/1tq3R881MS7IyD-w7f3jbKUzlxDZzV1u7?usp=sharing) our pre-processed data.
 This trial data contains: [Newer College Dataset](https://ori-drs.github.io/newer-college-dataset), [ETH3D](https://www.eth3d.net/slam_datasets) and some self-recorded one.
 All our data is in `rosbag` format.
+NOTE: more data will be uploaded in the next days.

 <h2>Docker</h2>
 Before you locally install anything, bear in mind that you can use our <b>[docker](docker/README.md)</b>.